 Some software stocks revolve around research.
 Such is the case with National Instruments (NASDAQ:NATI).
 National Instruments designs and sells software to engineers and scientists.
 Their software covers a variety of research-related applications, such as data mining and data analysis.
 Some National Instruments software can perform tests within a manufacturing environment and configure other applications for real-time experiments.
 These simulations allow engineers and scientists to test ideas before bearing the high costs of manufacturing or building real-world models.

 This growth has begun to appear in its stock.
-NATI stock traded under $30 per share less than two years ago.
-Today, it sells at about $44 per share, down from a record of high of $53.57 per share back in March.
-As for its valuation, growth has taken its five-year average P/E ratio to just above 50.
-Due to the recent pullback, the forward P/E has fallen to 42.7.
-While that might appear high, the 44.4% growth rate would take the price-to-earnings-to-growth (PEG) ratio to just under one.
+NATI stock traded under $30 per share less than three years ago.
+Today, it sells at about $45.50 per share, down from a record of high of $53.57 per share back in March 2018.
+As for its valuation, its forward P/E is now 32.
+While that might appear high, its five-year estimated PEG ratio is only 0.66.
 Also, despite its growth and long existence, NATI’s market cap stands at about $6 billion.
 Although it may have taken decades to come into its own, NATI stock presents a compelling value proposition to customers and investors alike.

 Symantec Corporation (SYMC)